Composite polaron formed on surface of two-dimensional lattice system in weak coupling regime: Conclusion

 \section{Conclusion}

-We construct a model where the complex polaron formed in the surface of a 2D Dirac honeycomb lattice.
-In the presence of electron-phonon coupling, it is possible for impurity to has a quadratic dispersion or linear dispersion (due to the effect of Dirac cone).
-We focus on the weak coupling regime throughout the whole paper, no matter the interaction between impurity with the electron-hole pair and that between the impurity and phonons.
+We construct a model where the composite polaron formed in the surface of a 2D Dirac honeycomb lattice.
+The impurity is firstly dressed by a cloud of electron-hole pairs (with unequal momenta), and then excited by the phonons.
+The phonons can be viewed in a coherence state while the existence of electron-phonon coupling for small band gap (absorption and emission of phonons by the impurity) induces the incoherence.
+In the presence of electron-phonon coupling, it is possible for impurity to has a quadratic dispersion or linear dispersion (due to the effect of Dirac cone which can be treated as a perturbtion origin from the relativistic particles).
+Note that we focus on the weak coupling regime throughout the paper, no matter for the interaction between impurity and the electron-hole pair or that between the impurity and phonons.
 For electron-phonon coupling, both the adiabatic and nonadiabatic cases are studied (we focus on acoustic phonon).
 Specially, the avoided crossing of band structure appears for both the single polaron and bipolaron (the pair-hopping one) in nonadiabatic regime, where the perturbation theory becomes more accurate than Migdal-Eliashberg theory.
-For the pair-hopping type bipolaron, which is direactly pairing in the real space unlike the density-density type, remain the coherence property with nonadiabatic motion and it is possible to form the superfluid at low temperature.
-The method of RPA together with the Ward idensity are used in calculating the electron self-energy induced by electron-phonon coupling, and the dielectric function which describes the density-density correlation (also the electronic susceptibility) between the polarons (in momentum space).
+The avoided crossing for bipolaron can be found in the strong-coupling antiadibatic limit, where the resonance vanishes and the impurity is surrounded by the virtual phonon emission and absorption.
+For the pair-hopping type bipolaron, which is direactly pairing in the real space unlike the density-density type, it remains the coherence property with nonadiabatic motion (for $\frac{\varepsilon_{e-ph}}{3t\Omega^{0}_{ph}}>0.5$) and it is possible to forms the superfluid at low temperature.
+This type of bipolaron appears when the next-nearest-neightbor hopping is forbidden by the hard-core statistics\cite{Sous J3,Sous J2} (for spinless Fermions).
+The method of RPA together with the Ward identity are used in calculating the electron self-energy induced by electron-phonon coupling and the dielectric function which describes the density-density correlation (also the electronic susceptibility) between the polarons (in momentum space).
 The RPA here is applicable since the phonon momentum $q'$ is small and the electron-phonon coupling is weak in this paper\cite{Jia X}.

 The dimensionless electron-phonon coupling in GW calculation\cite{Attaccalite C} is slightly different from that in the Peierls (Su-Schrieffer-Heeger) model\cite{Marchand D J J}.
 The most direct evidence is that the electron-phonon coupling matrix element is independent of the electron momentum $p$ in the former one as applied in Refs.\cite{Zhang S,Wu F}, while the $p$-dependence may emerges for the later one after the Fourier transform of interaction vertex.